Cleaning Out a Loved One's House After a Death

 If family members squabble about distribution, set aside the disputed items until all the sorting is finished and emotions have settled.
-Then, try taking turns by each choosing an item or memento.
+Then try taking turns by each choosing an item or memento.
 Consider trading several items for a treasure you truly desire.
-Sentiment aside, get real valuables appraised to determine actual value.
+Sentiment aside, get real valuables—art, antiques, jewelry—appraised to determine their actual value.

 - Furniture.
 If the furniture is old or worn, get rid of it.
 Don't leave it in the house because it will detract from the sale.